qinguorui2001/tp/docs/DeveloperGuide.md

 * Considering the fact that the `give` command is meant for users to add assignments to visible persons in contact list,
 * **Alternative 1** was chosen as it meets this specification.
 Moreover, it will not duplicate the assignment for persons who already have the assignment.
-  **Alternative 1** requires an additional effort for user to ensure the person who he or she wants to give the assignment to is actually stored in the contact list when the person is not in the currently displayed list but stored in contact list, which means mistakes about giving assignment to wrong person are likely to occur.
+  **Alternative 1** requires an additional effort for user to ensure the person who the user want to give the assignment to is actually stored in the contact list but not displayed, which may lead to the user giving assignments to the wrong person.

 <div style="page-break-after: always;"></div>